Yojita/Java_Programming_Fundamentals/Java_Programming_Fundamentals/src/interfaceType/README.md

 # Interface

-An interface define contract for a class
+An interface define contract for a class.

 Objects can't be created for interface and an interface cannot have private or protected members.